An Elementary Proof of the Near Optimality of LogSumExp Smoothing: Proof of Theorem -- Improved Smoothings

-Note that $(1-1/d)^2$ is a lower bound on $\gamma(d)$, and hence $\delta^\star(d)$, for any $d$, established by considering Theorem~\ref{thm:main_result} with the simple sequence of length two $j_\ell: 1,d$.
+{ Now we restrict to $d=2,3$ and provide a stronger, exactly optimal smoothing.} Note that $(1-1/d)^2$ is a lower bound on $\gamma(d)$, and hence $\delta^\star(d)$, for any $d$, established by considering Theorem~\ref{thm:main_result} with the simple sequence of length two $j_\ell: 1,d$.
 For $d=2,3$, we find that this lower bound is attained, i.e., $\delta^\star(d)=\gamma(d)=(1-1/d)^2$.
 In both cases, it suffices to consider a Nesterov-style smoothing using a quadratic distance function\footnote{For $d\geq 4$, this construction is no longer optimal.
 It is dominated by the LogSumExp construction in terms of smoothing gap $\|f-\smax\|_\infty$ and both fail to match our lower bound $\gamma(d)$.}

 where $\Delta_d$ is the simplex in $\mathbb{R}^d$ and $c_d = \max_{w\in\mathbb{R}^d\colon \sum w_i = 0} \|w\|^2_1/\|w\|^2_2$.
 Here $c_d$ is chosen exactly to be the needed constant to ensure that $\frac{c_d}{2}(\|\lambda\|^2_2 - 1)$ is $1$-strongly convex in the one-norm on the simplex.
-Below, we briefly calculate $c_d$:
+Below, we briefly calculate $c_d$.

 By symmetry, we can assume that $w$ attaining the max has $k$ positive components taking value $a > 0$ and $d-k$ negative components taking value $-b < 0$ for some integer $1 \le k < d$.
 The constraint $\sum w_i = 0$ implies $ka - (d-k)b= 0$.
 We may scale $w$ without altering the ratio, so we choose $a = d-k$ and $b = k$.
 This yields a candidate vector $w^{(k)}$ with $k$ entries of $d-k$ and $d-k$ entries of $-k$.
-Note $\|w^{(k)}\|_1 = 2k(d-k)$ and $\|w^{(k)}\|_2^2 = dk(d-k)$ .
+Note $\|w^{(k)}\|_1 = 2k(d-k)$ and $\|w^{(k)}\|_2^2 = dk(d-k)$.
 Substituting these into the objective function gives

 When $d$ is even, this is maximized by taking $k=d/2$, giving $c_d = d$.
 When $d$ is odd, this is maximized at both $k = (d \pm 1)/2$, giving $c_d = d - \frac{1}{d}$.

 Dually, the $1$-smoothness of this $f_d$ in the infinity-norm follows from the $1$-strong convexity of $\frac{c_d}{2}(\|\lambda\|^2_2 - 1)$ in the one-norm on the simplex.
 Similarly, the largest deviation between $f_d$ and $\smax$ is